pastas/pastastore/readme.md

 For a full install, including an optional dependency for plotting and labeling data on maps, use: `pip install pastastore[full]` or `pip install .[full]`.

-For plotting backgroundmaps, the `contextily` and 'pyproj' packages are required.
+For plotting backgroundmaps, the `contextily` and `pyproj` packages are required.
 On MacOS or Linux, these package can be installed with `pip install pastastore[full,contextily]` or `pip install .[full,contextily]`.
 On Windows users are asked to install `contextily` themselves, as it depends on `rasterio` which often cannot be installed with `pip`.